Siege of Yodfat: Fall of Yodfat

-According to Josephus, 40,000 were slain or committed suicide and 1,200 women and infants were taken into slavery, while the Romans suffered but a single fatality.
+According to Josephus, 40,000 were slain or committed suicide, and 1200 women and infants were taken into slavery, while the Romans suffered but a single fatality.
 Vespasian ordered the town demolished and its walls torn down.
-The Romans prohibited burial of the fallen and it was only a year or more later when Jews were allowed to return to bury the remains in caves and cisterns.
+The Romans prohibited the burial of the fallen, and it was only a year or more later that Jews were allowed to return to bury the remains in caves and cisterns.

 Yosef Ben-Matityahu had hidden in one of the caves that litter the site, along with 40 other prominent citizens of Yodfat.
 Although Ben-Matityahu was in favour of surrendering to the Romans, the majority of his comrades opted to kill themselves rather than fall into Roman hands.
 As suicide is considered sinful, they decided to draw lots to kill each other.
 Ben-Matityahu and another man, however, were the last to survive, and both resolved to give themselves up.
 Taken to see the Roman general, Ben-Matityahu prophesied that Vespasian would one day become emperor.
 Vespasian subsequently spared the rebel leader, who began collaborating with the Romans.
 At first a slave, he would later be freed and be granted Roman citizenship as Flavius Josephus.